Pronunciation of 'Lophophora'

 English (United States)

-A genus of spineless cacti, commonly known as peyote, used traditionally in Native American rituals.
+A genus of spineless cacti, commonly known as peyote, native to Mexico and the southwestern United States.

 Pronounced as 'lo-fo-FO-ra,' with stress on the second syllable.
 'Lo' as in 'low,' 'fo' as in 'foe,' and 'ra' as in 'rah.'